 The oil industry managed to lower the oil and gas production cost in 2021.
 The average production cost in the first half of this year is USD 12.17 per BOE (barrel of oil equivalent) whereas it was USD 13.71 per BOE in the same period last year.

-The average gas production is 5430 MMSCFD.
-This is below the 5638 MMSCFD targets of the government.
+The average gas production is 5430 MMSCFD in the first six months of 2021.
+This is below the 5638 MMSCFD targets of the government for 2021.

 To make up for the shortfall of oil and gas production, SKK Migas is asking the oil operators to speed up their work programs.